 - Now you eat!

-*Note: I usually do 3 rolls at once, and then I have bento box leftovers for the next day (and YES, you can freeze these – simply pop into the oven for 10ish mins to heat back to life)
+*Note: I usually do 3 rolls at once, and then I have bento box leftovers for the next day (and YES, you can freeze these – simply pop into the oven for 10ish mins to heat them right back to life)